-Later that evening, after sharing a couple of quick lessons on fraud and the pros and cons of credit cards with my son, I asked him what made him decide to apply for one of his own.
-His answer: he only did it to take advantage of the Swagbucks sign-up bonus.
+Later that evening, after sharing a couple of quick lessons on fraud and the pros and cons of credit cards with my son, I asked him why he decided to apply for one.
+His answer: He did it to take advantage of a Swagbucks sign-up bonus.

 I know what you’re thinking: Swagbucks?